-KOPs ANST 05 and 06 are on land with High SIO designation, although the corridor is not on USFS land.
-From these locations, the corridor would be clearly visible, but would not dominate the view.
+National Scenic Trail.
+From these locations, the corridor would be clearly visible, and would be a prominent new feature within the view, although trees along the southeast side of the corridor, closer to KOP would obscure views of this portion of the corridor.
 Although the corridor is as close as 0.65 mile from KOP ANST 06, this closest segment would be viewed from a perpendicular angle.
 The closest axial view would be near MP 154, approximately 1.0 mile from KOP ANST 05 and 1.3 miles from KOP ANST 06.
-On its own, the corridor would be inconsistent with the High SIO designation's intent of preserving apparently "intact" landscapes; however, the landscapes in question are not on USFSowned land, and are already affected by human activity, including linear features such as roads, as well as buildings and cleared agricultural areas.
+On its own, the corridor would be inconsistent with the High SIO designation's intent of preserving apparently "intact" landscapes; however, the landscapes in question are not on USFS-owned land, and are already affected by human activity, including linear features such as roads, as well as buildings and cleared agricultural areas.
 Within this context, the ACP corridor would not be inconsistent with USFS management intent, particularly as vegetation and trees regrow over time in the temporary right-of-way, reducing the scale of the corridor.

 As shown in Figures 3-39 through 3-41, the ACP corridor at KOP ANST 07 would be only slightly visible through scattered vegetation in leaf-off-conditions, but likely would not be visible during leaf-on conditions.
 To the degree that it is visible (approximately 0.5 mile from the viewer, within the middleground, as defined by the USFS), the corridor would be similar in appearance to, but less prominent than the cleared corridor created by Mount Torrey Road, just above the corridor in the Figures.
 As a result of this limited contrast, the corridor in this location would not be inconsistent with the High SIO designation.